-2. Alternative Staffing Arrangements (ASA)

-NREL offers a number of programs to enhance research collaboration, leadership development, commercialization and entrepreneurialism for employees and nonemployees.
-The programs include, but are not limited to, Collaborative Appointments, Joint Appointments, Off-site Assignments, Commercialization/Industrial Leave and Sabbaticals.
+- 2. Alternative Staffing Arrangements (ASA) and Remote, Hybrid, and On-Site Work Arrangements - a.
+NREL offers a number of programs to enhance research collaboration, leadership development, commercialization and entrepreneurialism for employees and non-employees.
+The programs include, but are not limited to, Collaborative Appointments, Joint Appointments, Off-site Assignments, Commercialization/Industrial Leave and Sabbaticals. - b.
+NREL also offers remote, hybrid, and on-site work arrangements to remain competitive in the marketplace, promote organizational flexibility, and reduce negative environmental impacts.
+Policy and procedures for the working arrangements will be developed, maintained, and submitted to the contracting officer.
+All updates and changes to the policy and procedures will be submitted to the contracting officer. - c.
 Costs associated with these programs will be allowable under the Contract.
-The Laboratory will administer these programs in accordance with applicable NREL Policies.

-3. Employee Health, Welfare, Morale, and Wellness Programs and Activities.
+The Laboratory will administer these programs in accordance with applicable NREL Policies. - 3.
+Employee Health, Welfare, Morale, and Wellness Programs and Activities.

 The Contractor establishes and maintains programs to boost morale, promote goodwill, physical fitness, and wellness.
 Recreation and morale activities include activities such as softball, bowling, basketball, and other recreational activities.
-Wellness activities to promote employee health and fitness include activities such as health club reimbursement at the National Wind Technology Center and in Washington, DC only, weight loss, smoking cessation, exercise, nutrition, and stress management.
+Wellness activities to promote employee health and fitness include activities such as health club reimbursement at the Flatirons Campus and Cold Climate Housing Research Center and in Washington, DC only.
 A yearly budget will be submitted as part of the cost proposal.
 The allocation of monies to various activities will be at the discretion of the Contractor.

-- 4. Recognition Programs - a.
-The Contractor establishes non-cash employee recognition programs which include, but are not limited to, plaques, certificates of achievement, employee service awards, Safety, Diversity, Mentor of the Year, Carrying the Torch and Staff Awards. - b.
+- 4. Recognition Programs - a The Contractor establishes non-cash employee recognition programs which include, but are not limited to, plaques, certificates of achievement, employee service awards, Safety, Diversity, Mentor of the Year, Carrying the Torch and Staff Awards. - b.
 The Contractor establishes cash recognition awards as referred to in the Total Rewards Plan such as, but not limited to, Spot Awards, Chairman's and Director's Awards, Technology Transfer Award, Invention Incentive Award, Significant Accomplishment Award, Technical Publication Award, National Technology Award, Inventor of the Year, and Employee of the Month designations. - 5.
 Reimbursement for Memberships, Professional Fees, Dues, and Licenses